twcamper/sicp-kindle - GitHub: A version of SICP converted for viewing on the Kindle.

 [fixed]: Much improved fan speed, in

-my case on a Thinkpad X220, by updating /etc/default/grub to:
+my case on a Thinkpad X220, by updating /etc/default/grub

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash pcie_aspm=force i915.i915_enable_rc6=1"